itsluketwist/llm-code-bias/README.md

     - `library_results/project_tasks/` - Library preferences of LLMs for project initialisation tasks.
     - `library_results/project_ranks/` - Library recommendations of LLMs for project initialisation tasks.
     - `paper_figures/` - Figures used in the paper and repository.
 - `src/` - The main project code, accessing LLM model APIs before extracting data and analysing the results.
+Each file has a docstring to explain its contents.
 - `tests/` - Unit tests for the automatic extraction code.

 ## *development*